CHNZYX/Auto_Simulated_Universe/README_ENG.md

 # Auto_Simulated_Universe
-Star Dome Railway - Auto Simulation of the Universe
+Star Rail - Auto Simulated Universe

 This project incorporates a pause-resume feature.
 You can switch to other tasks and return later to continue the automation process.